allmaps/allmaps/packages/render/README.md

 ### bringMapsToFront

-Changes the zIndex of the specified maps to bring them to front
+Changes the z-index of the specified maps to bring them to front

 #### Parameters